keeganbrycegrey/Herald-rover/README.md

 # HERALD codebase

+## AN ENTRY TO THE DIVISION SCIENCE AND TECHNOLOGY FAIR - DIVISION OF QUEZON - REGION IV-A CALABARZON - PHILIPPINES

 HERALD is a ROS 2 Humble rover stack with an ESP32 motor controller, a Raspberry Pi 4 compute node, a 2D LiDAR, and an MPU6050 IMU.

 ## Layout